ruby-ben/pricing-derivatives-via-path-integral-methods/README.md

 - The **only part you need to change** for a new model is the **SDE definition**.
 - Once the SDE is set, the solver:
-  1. Generates many possible paths for $ S_t $ over time.
+  1. Generates many possible paths for $S_t$ over time.
   2. Computes the payoff at maturity for each path.
   3. Averages and discounts to get the option price.